friendly-bits/geoblocker-bash/README.md

 - Fetches ipv4 subnets for a given country from RIPE
 - Parses, validates and compiles the downloaded (JSON formatted) list into a plain list, and saves to a file
-- Attempts to determine the local ipv4 subnet for the main network interface and appends it to the file It can be used separately from this collection, as it does its own prerequisite checks and input validation and accepts parameters.
+- Attempts to determine the local ipv4 subnet for the main network interface and appends it to the file It can be used separately from this suite, as it does its own prerequisite checks and input validation and accepts parameters.

 **The apply script**:
 - Creates or updates an ipset from a user-specified whitelist file (which should contain a plain ipv4 subnets list).